 waiting gives us an insight into the a day in the life of retired staff nurse, Frederica.
 This short feels like real fly on the wall filmmaking, taking audiences right into the midst of the seemingly mundane elements to Frederica’s daily routine.
 However, the longer we spend with her the more we realise that these small things that might seem unimportant to most are major to her, they are what gives her day meaning and drives her forward.
 The choice to feature hardly any distinct dialogue at all really encourages audiences to contemplate Frederica’s situation, giving the short film a lot of power whilst physically saying so little.
 It’s a snapshot of life in its later years and the realities that it brings with it.
 In some ways waiting is a very simple story but it’s simultaneously steeped in complexities and layered with emotion.

-waiting will be available to watch from May 11th
+waiting is available to watch here.

 Written by Hamish Calvert